-Miniatures have played a role in the Pueblo pottery world for more than 100 years.
-It may not seem as though they are as hard to create as larger pottery but the detail some potters put on their miniatures can make them be as time-consuming.
+Miniatures have played a role in the Pueblo pottery world for more than 1000 years.
+Archaeologists found miniature pieces of pottery in the rubbish heaps at Chaco.
+Some were found in one of the older room blocks.
+Were they used as prototypes, something made small to see how it works before scaling it up?
+We don't know, but miniatures seem to have been part of the ceramic assemblage from many places since Chaco was abandoned.
+It may not seem as though they are as hard to create as larger pottery but the detailed decorations some potters put on their miniatures can make them be as time-consuming.

 Of special note is Teresa Wildflower.
 Teresa is of the Chemehuevi tribe.
 The Chemehuevi spent probably a thousand years living in the heart of the Mojave Desert.
 They learned to make a primitive utilitarian pottery from their neighbors, the Mohave, but they were too nomadic to make very much of it.
 It was easier to trade for and they probably got a better, more consistent product anyway.

-In those days, the Bureau of Indian Affairs was also busy recruiting and relocating Hopi and Navajo families to the newly created reservation.
+In those days, the Bureau of Indian Affairs was also busy recruiting and relocating Hopi and Dineh families to the newly expanded reservation.
 Putting the timing and the stories together have suggested that one of Teresa's neighbors was a Hopi potter who taught her how to work with clay.
 Teresa then went on to carve out her own niche in the pottery world.

 When Teresa made any kind of animal, bird or reptile figure, the scale was architecturally correct: usually 1 inch equal to one foot.
 I don't know how prolific she may have been but I have come across one collection that had more than 300 of her pieces.
 I've also come across mention of her doing a show at a pottery gallery in Albuquerque in 1982.